333Nikita333/practice-TS/README.md

 # test-TS
-conversion of projects from JS to TS
+conversion of projects goit-js-hw-06 and goit-js-hw-07 to TS